UBC-MDS/movielover_r/README.md

 # movielover_r
+To visit our deployed dashboard on **Heroku**, please visit the [link](https://dsci532-movielover-r.herokuapp.com/).

+Hello!🍺  Bonjour! 🎉  Hola！👋  你好！🎆  Thanks for visiting the dashboard of movie information for movie enthusiasts!!

 This document (the README file) will provide general information about the app.
 You can select one of the following options for a specific section!